OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Test the Pipe

-To make sure your Pipe does what you expect it to, it's a good idea to write tests for it.
-Following Atlassian's lead, I opted to use [BATS](https://www.systutorials.com/docs/linux/man/1-bats/) (Bash Automated Testing System).
+To make sure your Pipe does what you expect it to, it’s a good idea to write tests for it.
+Following Atlassian’s lead, I opted to use [BATS](https://www.systutorials.com/docs/linux/man/1-bats/) (Bash Automated Testing System).

 Just like a lot of testing frameworks, a test file (which typically ends in `.bats`) contains the following constructs:
  - A `setup()` method to set up any required variables or shared resources for your tests.